cluigDE/snowpack-plugin-once-image-sharp/README.md

 > This library is in development and should not be used in production.<br>
 > For now I try to implement some kind of feedback and control over the generation of images.<br><br> Stay tuned for new Updates. <br><br> If you have any suggestions, don't hesitate to open an issue.

+## Experimental Plugin
+Still fighting with the capabilities of snowpack.
+If anyone knows how to passdown custom cli attributes to this plugin, let me know.
+<br>It only runs on the build process.
+In Dev work with the full image fallback.

 [![NPM Version][npm-image]][npm-url]
 [![Downloads Stats][npm-downloads]][npm-url]